sfeister/twang/README.md

 For more information on the physical construction of the five-string laser harp we are using for the middle school project, you should follow instructions on our [Hackaday project page](https://hackaday.io/project/28159).
 As of Spring 2018, we are in the process of writing our instructions, so stay 'tuned'!

-## Installing dependencies on the Raspberry Pi
+## Installing dependencies on your Raspberry Pi
 This toolkit has software dependencies:
 * jackd (JACK Audio Connection Kit - http://www.jackaudio.org/)
 * fluidsynth